-Refer to Installation and Safety Instructions provided by the spa manufac-
+Refer to Installation and Safety Instructions provided by the spa manufacturer.

-Warning: People with infectious diseases should not use a spa or hot
+Warning: People with infectious diseases should not use a spa or hot tub.

-Warning: To avoid injury, exercise care when entering or exiting the spa
+Warning: To avoid injury, exercise care when entering or exiting the spa or hot tub.

-Warning: Do not use a spa or hot tub immediately following strenuous
+Warning: Do not use a spa or hot tub immediately following strenuous exercise

-Warning: Prolonged immersion in a spa or hot tub may be injurious to
+Warning: Prolonged immersion in a spa or hot tub may be injurious to your health